Aiojoaei-Daniel/whist/README.md

 It is composed of:

- - JavaScript and React to create the Front-End
+ - JavaScript and ReactJS to create the Front-End
  - Firebase for the server side

 Normally, this game requires a sheet of paper to draw a table on, but the app does this for users by generating a table based on the number of players and calculating the score for each round.